vikasdeep131/Beyond-First-order-Asymptotics-in-Sequential-Mean-Testing/README.md

-# CLT Experiments for KL∞ and Stopping Times
+# CLT Experiments for KL_inf and Stopping Times

 Simulation code for the central limit theorem (CLT) of the empirical KL-divergence infimum and of the associated sequential stopping time